Advances in Clinical and Experimental Medicine

 RESEARCH DATA AVAILABILITY

 Adv Clin Exp Med requires the Authors of all original papers and research letters to make all data necessary to replicate the results of their study publicly available without restriction when the paper is submitted to the journal (relevant information must be registered in the Editorial System at the time of submission).
 The following provisions apply only to original papers (including research letters).
-They do not apply to reviews and meta-analyses.
+They do not apply to reviews, meta-analyses, study protocols, and research-in-progress papers.

 Authors should provide in their paper the original data generated in the research process, and report any secondary data reuse that supports their results and analyses.
 Authors are not required to submit their entire dataset if only a portion of the data was used in the reported study.
 Also, Authors do not need to submit the raw data collected during an investigation if the standard in the field is to include data that have been processed.
 However, Authors have to share via an appropriate repository the basic dataset (both raw and processed, if the latter includes elaborated tables or figures that cannot be published as part of the article) necessary to replicate all the study findings reported in the article, as well as the related metadata.